Kaplan Fox & Kilsheimer LLP Reminds Eagle Pharmaceuticals Investors Of A Class Action And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+(MENAFN- EIN Presswire) NEW YORK, Dec.
 17, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP reminds investors that a complaint has been filed on behalf of investors that purchased or otherwise acquired Eagle Pharmaceuticals, Inc. (“Eagle” or the“Company”) (NASDAQ: EGRX) securities between August 8, 2023 and November 28, 2023, inclusive (the“Class Period”).
 Click Here to Join the Action.

 If you purchased Eagle securities during the Class Period and would like to discuss our investigation, your rights, or your interests please click here .
 You may also contact us by emailing ... or calling (212) 329-8571.